zjkumar/Learn-Dynamics-365-crm/Plugins/Interview Questions/Images.md

 **Accessing in the plugin code :**
-    - We can access using context.PreEntityImages["PreImage1"] if we defined multiple images
+    - We can access using Entity preLead = (Entity)context.PreEntityImages["PreImage1"]; if we defined multiple images
     - If we defined only a single image, then we can use context.GetPreImage()

 **Considerations :**